Blosc/Btune-Genetic-tutorial/README.md

 In the `Filter` column you can see the Blosc2 filter that has been selected.
 0 means no filter has been used, 1 means `Shuffle` filter and 2 means `BitShuffle` filter.
 The `Split` column means whether the codec goes over the whole block (0) or if it splits the blocks in parts (of size blocksize/typesize) and compresses them separately (1).
 Finally, the column `S.Score` displays an estimation of the speed of compression/decompression/transmission_time, dependending of the performance mode.
 The other columns should be self-explanatory.

 You can see in the column `Winner` whether the combination is a winner (`W`), it does not improve the previous winner (`-`) or it is a special value chunk (`S`) meaning that it is trivially compressible, no matter the compression parameters; in the latter case Btune cannot determine whether this is a winner or not.

+Note that the tweaking of parameters is done in a 'gentle' mode, i.e. the parameters are changed one by one for every step.
+This is done to avoid too much oscillation in the genetic algorithm who decides the winner combination.

 ## Exercise 1: experiment with different parameters in COMP performance mode